hobex/cordova-plugin-native-intents/README.md

     cordova plugin add https://github.com/hobex/cordova-plugin-native-intents.git

-  Intent-Filter has to be set inAndroidManifest.xml on desired Activity:
+  Intent-Filter has to be set in AndroidManifest.xml on desired Activity:

     <intent-filter>